 Michelle A. Hopson is the Principal Business Consultant & Trainer at Hopson Consultancy, LLC.
 Born in the Philippines, Michelle speaks multiple languages and believes words are tools to help solve problems.
-She is a Jesuit fanatic and a closet piano player who wishes herself playing a Sergei Rachmaninoff meditation for her 3 biggest fans – her husband, her daughter and the family shih tzu in Connecticut.
+She enjoys diversity and maintaining a mix of meaningful people, roles, and activities that cultivate her values.

 With nonprofit management & private school administration experience, Michelle formed Hopson Consultancy, LLC to expand her community impact work partnering with nonprofits and women-owned businesses throughout CT and NY.
 Michelle is proud to equip her clients with the actionable strategies, implementable methods, toolkits and blueprints necessary to bolster market value and achieve set goals for the benefit of the community.

-Her book of business includes community-based organizations, public and private schools, regional and international universities, and start-up to 1M revenue generating women-owned businesses throughout CT, NY, and RI.
+Her book of business includes nonprofits, community-based organizations, public and private schools, regional and international universities, venture-backed start-ups, and minority women-owned businesses throughout New England.
 Her practice was awarded a 2016-2017 Diversity in Business Champion under the direction of the Fairfield County Business Journal (CT) and the Westchester County Business Journal (NY) for Michelle’s socially conscious leadership, ongoing commitment to personal and professional development, and impact in business in CT and NY.
 Junior Achievement of New York, Inc. honored her as the Community Partner of the year in 2010.